lostsoul63b/NFL2K5-Resurrected/README.md

 * **AVX2 Plug-in**:
   * Some CPUs may not support this plugin
 * **Missing snow + rain weather textures**:
   * The initial release only includes clear weather textures.
-The mod team will be adding the additional weather textures in a future release update.
+The mod team will be adding the additional weather textures in a future update.
 * **Uniform, Stadium, Equip textures**:
   * Current away jersey (BUF), same as 1967 white jersey (ATL)
   * Current away sleeves share texture across LAC, NYG, IND, HOU